josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

-Maybe your company's also given up on PR reviews.
-(Please, no.) But just for the sake of argument, let's say all your PRs are full of great code, they all coast through review quickly and seamlessly, and they all get merged into prod without issue (even though none of that sounds realistic to me).
+Maybe your company's also given up on PR reviews (_he said with a shudder_).
+But just for the sake of argument, let's say all your PRs are full of great code, they all coast through review quickly and seamlessly, and they all get merged into prod without issue (even though none of that sounds realistic to me).

 Even then—even after you've closed the PR and shipped to production—the measure of your productivity can't be taken yet.
 In fact, it's really only beginning.